 Finally, you cannot claim expenses related to raising your adopted child as adoption expenses.
 In particular, you cannot claim day care expenses, or the cost of toys, furniture or other items for the child as adoption expenses.

 If you have been reimbursed by your employer, a private charity or anyone else for your adoption expenses, you cannot claim these expenses on your income tax return.
-However, you can claim any expenses that were not reimbursed.
+However, you can claim any approved expenses as mentioned above.